kokkonisd/cs-artifact-template/doc/src/example/spellcheck-artifact-repo.md

 tool from the _tool_ repository.
-This helps to both (1) pin the version of Spellcheck and (2) reuse the Spellcheck Docker image, but it is not strictly necessary&mdash;we could also use [Git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules), but we would probably have to partially reimplement the dependency installation and setup done in the Spellcheck _tool_ repository.
+This helps to both (1) pin the version of Spellcheck and (2) reuse the Spellcheck Docker image, but it is not strictly necessary&mdash;we could also use [Git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules), but we would probably have to partially re-implement the dependency installation and setup done in the Spellcheck _tool_ repository.
 Also see [_A note on stacking Docker images_](../template/building/stacking-docker-images.md) for more details.